Sacred

 establish new paradigms pertaining to nature.

-I almost forgot to mention that the ancient Greeks seemed to attach much value
+I almost forgot to mention that the ancient Greeks seemed to attach much

 to surface and perimeter of geometrical figures.
-I have related these two with
+I have related these

 the harmonic mean as follows (for square and rectangle):